-In Portugal, securitisation transactions fall within the regulatory competence of the CMVM, which not only approves the transaction itself by awarding an asset digit code to each issuance but is also responsible for the approval of the incorporation and supervision of the securitisation vehicles (please refer to our answers to questions 4.2 and 7.2).
+In Portugal, securitisation transactions fall within the regulatory competence of the CMVM, which not only approves the transaction itself by awarding an asset digit code to each issuance but is also responsible for the approval of the incorporation and supervision of the securitisation vehicles (please refer to our answers to question 4.2 above and question 7.2 below).
 The asset digit code awarded allows for the identification of the autonomous pool of assets at any given time.

 Also, the Bank of Portugal, the Portuguese central bank, must be notified by the originators of the securitisation transactions being carried out.

 A special securitisation tax regime is also in place.
 It was established through Decree-Law no. 219/2001 of 4 August 2011 (as amended from time to time) (the "Securitisation Tax Law").